bzigterman/bzigterman.github.io/projects/weather.md

 - 77% humidity
 - 10 mph wind
 - 100% cloud cover
-- 19 AQI 🟩
+- 16 AQI 🟩
-- 0.04 inches of rain and 0.44 inches of snow in the past 24 hours
+- 0.44 inches of snow in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>